-What happens in West Springfield when the lease is over?
+What happens in West Springfield when the lease term ends?

-At the end of the lease term in West Springfield, either party can opt to end the tenancy.
+At the end of the lease in West Springfield, either party can opt to end the tenancy.
 The rental owner could choose not to renew the lease or the renter could choose to not to renew the lease.
-If the owner wishes to end the lease, or end our property management services, please send us written notice as described in your rental management agreement.
+If the property owner wishes to end the lease, or conclude our management services, please send us written notice as described in your management agreement.

 - Month-to-month --- This will include a large rent increase.